Weizi of Song

 Weizi was the eldest son of Di Yi.
+He was first enfeoffed at Wei (微), hence Lord of Wei (微子).
 He was also a half-brother of the last Shang king, Di Xin (better known as King Zhou of Shang).
 Di Xin gave himself over to drinking, women and abandoned morals.
 Weizi tried to persuade him not to do so, but Di Xin ignored.
 Subsequently, Weizi resigned and withdrew from the court.

 When Zhou dynasty conquered the Shang kingdom, Weizi submitted and presented the ritual utensils to King Wu of Zhou.
 He was pardoned by King Wu.